telekosmos/ionic6-jspm/README.md

 - Livereload (via __browser-sync__)
 - Development with sourcemaps
 - Assets referenced by packages (like fonts or images) added to build (check [this](https://github.com/systemjs/plugin-css/issues/23), [this](https://github.com/systemjs/builder/issues/166) and mostly [this](https://github.com/systemjs/plugin-css/issues/61)).
 - Application assets are also made available for production on build time
+- SASS support.
+When building/serving, SASS files will be compiled into CSS files

 ## Usage